dpavlin/linux-gpio-pinout/README.md

 	sudo ./gpio.pl | less -S

-It supports simple one or two row pin headers with 2.54mm pin spacing which are specified in simple text form at end of file based on model derived from device tree in [pins](pins/) directory.
+It supports simple one or two row pin headers with 2.54mm pin spacing which are specified in simple text form at end of file based on model derived from device tree and description of pin layout in [pins](pins/) directory.
+File names depend on name defined in device tree with optional `.txt` exstension.

+Lines starting with `#` are regex to select pinout based on `/proc/device-tree/model` and it will not be included in output.
+Good example is [pins/Raspberry Pi.txt](pins/Raspberry Pi.txt) which defines pinouts of all Rasperry Pis without duplication.

+Lines with `##` are descriptions or comments which will be included in output.

+To support breakout boards with different pinouts, you can use `--pins` argument:

+	sudo ./gpio.pl --pins pins/Raspberry\ Pi-Extension\ Board.txt

 It will dump a lot of output to `STDERR` which can also be useful for debugging or examining kernel's view of your system.